TCU vs. SMU NCAA Football Odds, Plays and Insights | September 25, 2021

 SMU Stats and Trends

-- Thus far this year SMU has one win against the spread.
+- SMU has one win against the spread in three games this year.

-- SMU is 1-1 against the spread and 3-0 overall in games when it records more than 17.5 points.
+- When SMU puts up more than 17.5 points, it is 1-1 against the spread and 3-0 overall.

-- In games that SMU piles up over 289.5 yards, the team is 1-1 against the spread and 3-0 overall.
+- SMU is 1-1 against the spread and 3-0 overall when the team picks up over 289.5 yards.

 - The Mustangs have turned the ball over two more times (4 total) than the Horned Frogs have forced a turnover (2) this season.